Skip to main content

 }

 Runs on a fixed interval.
-Ideal for sensors and data sources.
+Ideal for sensors, data sources, and anything that produces data at a known rate.

 use cerulion_core_v2::prelude::*;